 - If an LLC is manager-managed, its managers oversee its business and affairs, functioning like a board of directors, and may designate officers and other agents to act on the LLC's behalf. - A manager may be an individual, corporation, or other entity, and an LLC may have a single manager that is a corporation or other entity. - However, the certification of formation or the company agreement may provide that the LLC's members will manage some or all of the LLC's business and affairs.
-Thus, an LLC could be organized to be run without managers, like a close corporation, or structured so that managers run the day-to-day operations but members must approve is significant actions, as in the case of many joint ventures and closely held corporations.
+Thus, an LLC could be organized to be run without managers, like a close corporation, or structured so that managers run the day-to-day operations, but members must approve significant actions, as in the case of many joint ventures and closely held corporations. - The company agreement should specify who has the authority to obligate the LLC contractually or to empower others to do so.
+It should dictate the way its managers (or members) may manage the LLC's business and affairs.